-SPJC Target--At least 70% of the A.A. degree students who have transferred to the State University System will perform at a GPA 2.5 or higher.
+SPJC Target--At least 70% of the A.A. degree students who have transferred to the State University System will perform at a GPA \ 2.5 or higher.

-SPJC Performance--The differences between the statewide average rates and SPJC's for AA degree transfers was exceptionally modest.
-While statewide 71.2% of the A. A. degree transfers earned GPA's 2.5, 69.9% of SPJC students met the standard.
-Moreover, 72.2% of those students who were not remediated at SPJC and 67.9% of those who were remediated have earned a GPA 2.5.
-The graph compares the percentage of SPJC students transferring to the state universities in 1994-95, who earned a GPA of 2.5 or more to the statewide community college average by ethnic category.
+SPJC Performance--SPJC's mean GPA of students in the SUS of 2.85 was slightly lower than the statewide GPA of 2.88.
+Statewide 72.2% of the A. A. degree transfers earned GPA's >=2.5, while 70.3% of SPJC students met that standard.
+There was variation by remediation status, a GPA >=2.5 was earned by 71.8% of SPJC students not remediated and 68.8% of those who were remediated.
+The graph compares the percentage of SPJC students transferring to the state universities in 1995-96, who earned a GPA of 2.5 or more to the statewide community college average by ethnic category.